APCA Readability Criterion

 The APCA™ Readabiliy Criterion (ARC™) provides a range of evidence-based recommendations for making visual content on self-illuminated displays more accessible to all users, especially users with visual impairments.
 These guidelines are developed with a thorough understanding and reference to modern peer-reviewed research and scientific consensus in the areas of visual perception and visual reading.

 Following these guidelines will address many of the needs of users with low vision, color vision deficiency, and other visual impairments; certain cognitive and learning disabilities; and combinations of these.
-These guidelines address visual accessibility of digital content on desktops, laptops, tablets, and mobile devices.
+These guidelines address visual accessibility of applications and content on desktops, laptops, tablets, mobile devices, kiosks, point of sale, and embedded systems.

 This specification is expected to be updated regularly to keep pace with changing technology by updating and adding design guides, test-methods, objectives, and guidelines to address new needs as technologies evolve.
 Several levels of conformance are available to address the diverse nature of digital content, and the specific goals of entities that wish to make formal claims of conformance to these guidelines.